 The stranger was crying, cursing, shouting, pulling at the gates, fighting with them, creating a narrow opening.

-Rose was crouching, trying to squeeze through, but she was too big, too big, it was no use, she couldn’t fit, and—
+Rose crouched and tried to squeeze through, but she was too big, too big, it was no use, she couldn’t fit, and—

 The teeth sank into the tender flesh above her collarbone.
-All of the air escaped her body and she tried to scream but found that she was empty.
-She opened her mouth and could only gasp as the air came rushing in, as if there were a vacuum within her chest.
+All the air escaped her body and Rose tried to scream but found she was empty.
+She opened her mouth and gasped.
+The air rushed in as if there were a vacuum within her chest.

-Rosemary pulled away and felt a chunk of her neck being torn out in the process.
+Rosemary pulled and a chunk of her neck tore away in the process.
 Her nightdress suddenly felt warm and damp.

-“Oh,” was all she could say, as she collapsed to her knees, clutching her baby, her son, her child.
+“Oh,” was all she could say, as she collapsed to her knees and clutched her baby, her son, her child.

 As her vision greyed and swam, she held her baby, shielded him, kept him safe in a cocoon.

 Hands from in front.
-Trying get to him.
+They tried to get to him.
 Her baby.
 She resisted.